On alternative approximating distributions in the multivariate version of Kolmogorov's second uniform limit theorem

 \begin{theorem} The statements of Theorems~$\ref {th2}$ and~$\ref {th8}$ remain true for $d=\infty$. \end{theorem}

 Theorem~\ref {th4} can be considered as an adequate infinite-dimensional version of Kolmogorov's second uniform limit theorem.
-Recall that inequality \eqref{infdiv4} (and hence inequalities~\eqref{div2} and~\eqref{adiv2}) are correct in order with respect to $p$ and~$\tau$.
+Recall that inequality \eqref{infdiv4} (and hence inequalities~\eqref{div2} and~\eqref{adiv2}) are correct in order with respect to parameters $p$ and~$\tau$.

-It is possible, for example, to use Theorem \ref {th4} for comparing the distributions of random polygonal lines constructed from partial sums of independent random variables, with distributions of accompanying processes with independent increments.
+It is possible, for example, to use Theorem \ref {th4} for comparing the distributions of random polygonal lines constructed via partial sums of independent random variables with distributions of accompanying processes with independent increments.

-\begin{remark}\rm In the authors' papers~\cite {GZ18}, some bounds for the distance $\rho (\,\cdot\,,\,\cdot\, )$ were transferred to the distance $\rho_m (\,\cdot\,,\,\cdot\, )$, $m\in\mathbf N$, defined by equality
+\begin{remark}\rm In the authors' papers~\cite {GZ17}, some bounds for the distance $\rho (\,\cdot\,,\,\cdot\, )$ were transferred to the distance $\rho_m (\,\cdot\,,\,\cdot\, )$, $m\in\mathbf N$, defined by equality

 In particular, this was done for the assertion of Lemma~\ref {Th1} of the present paper.
-This and other results of~\cite{GZ18} may be also transferred to the infinite-dimensional case $d=\infty$.
-The authors are going to devote a separate publication to this. \end{remark}
+This and other results of~\cite{GZ17} are also transferred to the infinite-dimensional case $d=\infty$.
+The authors have devoted a recent publication~\cite {GZ21} to this topic. \end{remark} \emph{}

 {\it Proof of Theorem\/ $\ref {th2}$. }Fix some polyhedron $P\in\mathcal P_m$: where $t_j\in\mathbf R^d$, $\|t_j\|=1$, $b_j\in\mathbf R$, $j=1,\ldots, m$.
 Let $\mathbb A:\mathbf R^d\to\mathbf R^m$ be a linear operator mapping as